usualoma/grunt-xgettext/README.md

 # grunt-xgettext

-> Grunt xgettext plugin for JavaScript and Handlebars
+> Grunt xgettext plugin for JavaScript, HTML and Handlebars

 ## Introduction